 That’s it.
 Repeat as necessary throughout the day or week if needed until you can get to a dentist.
 I believe most folks don’t get enough relief from this method because they don’t have enough salt in the solution.

-I would never want put anyone into harms way.
-Absolutely confirm with your doctor, ER, dentist or other health facilitator before attempting to get relief the way this article describes.
+I would never want to put anyone in harm’s way.
+Absolutely confirm with your doctor, ER, dentist or other health facilitators before attempting to get relief the way this article describes.